-Bursting with fresh raspberry flavour and sweet white chocolate, these tall, moist muffins are delicious and so easy to make!
+Packed full of juicy raspberries and sweet white chocolate chips, these simple raspberry white chocolate muffins are moist, delicious and so easy to make!

 This post may contain affiliate links.
 For more information, see my Full Disclosure.

 With so many of us currently living and working at home in isolation, I wanted to bring some positivity to the table.
-This raspberry white chocolate muffin recipe is so easy and approachable.
+This recipe for raspberry white chocolate muffins is so easy and approachable.
 I can’t wait to share it with you!

 What an unbelievably strange time we are living in at the moment.
 All of our lives have in some way been turned upside down by the recent turn of events; I think we’re still trying to get used to this new way of living.
 How we took so many things for granted, like going out for a meal or seeing our friends.